Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 Easy as that, right?

 Whenever I’m debating whether I need to buy something, I think of other purchases I’ve made that month.
 Does this item bring me as much joy as those other items I’ve bought and worn since?
+(A little trick I learned from Marie Kondo.)
 If not, it goes back on the shelf.
 Recalling previous purchases I’ve made helps me stay on budget, and realize that I’m over splurging.

 One of the cons to thrifting is that some items are damaged or need repairs.
 Fully inspect all items before bringing them home.
 Many thrift stores now only have an exchange policy.
 Realistically this means that you won’t get your money back, so ensure that you’re bringing home a good quality piece.